vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/ssorule.md

 #### Express Client Secret

 The `clientSecret` field can be used to express the client secret for the application.
 It is an application specific identifier secret registered with the authorization server, or IDP.
 Since `clientSecret` is a sensetive field in NSX ALB, AKO requires it to be specified inside a Kubernetes Secret object.
 So, this `clientSecret` field should be the name of the Kubernetes secret object that specifies the actual client secret value (Base64 encoded) in the **clientSecret** data field.
+This Kubernetes secret object should be created in the same namespace as the SSORule.

 ```yaml
   clientSecret: my-oauth-secret